imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/offline-computing/building-your-offline-air-gapped-computer.md

 - Use the same Tails USB: Only use the offline computer to boot into the same Tails USB offline.
 Don't plug that Tails USB into any other computer or device.

-- The only data transfer device that should enter the computer are SD cards While highly unlikely, the SD card readers can be infected with malware.
+- The only data transfer device that should enter the computer are SD cards.
+While highly unlikely, the SD card readers can be infected with malware.
 So do be careful with these SD cards.

 - Make sure you use the Tails Installer on a Mac or Linux machine to write the Tails OS.
 Windows is generally a mess of potential malware vulnerabilities and can potentially write malware to your USB stick or reader firmware or SD card reader firmware.